Documentation

 When you first launch Remember This, the onboarding wizard will:

-• • Ask where to create your vault (local or cloud storage)
+• • Ask where to create your folder (local or cloud storage)

-• • Let you choose a CLAUDE.md template (Basic, ADHD, Freelancer, Creative, Parent)
+• • Let you choose a CLAUDE.md template (Basic, Freelancer, Creative, Parent, and more)

 • • Configure Claude Code scheduling (daily processing time)